 This is why the Elite Treats Chicken Chips Recall 2026 is being treated as a serious public health matter.

-We compared limited-ingredient and small-batch dog treat brands with better recall transparency in our updated
+Looking for safer alternatives?
+We compared limited-ingredient and small-batch dog treat brands with better recall transparency in our updated 2026 Dog Food Safety Guide.
+Check our full 2026 recall master list to see all affected brands.

 How Serious Is the Elite Treats Chicken Chips Recall 2026?